Rosencrantz/Atlas/README.md

-ATLAS
+Atlas

 Atlas is a user interface prototyping tool.
-It is designed to be easy to use for those of us not blessed with a full understanding of Javascript.
-At the core of ATLAS are a number of simple patterns that the developer can use to build interfaces.

-Atlas patterns work from the principle that most interations on a web page invole a trigger and a container.
-When you interact with the trigger something happens to the container.
-Dropdowns, Dialogs, Tabs and Popovers are all examples of this trigger/container interaction.
+It purpose is to provides a number of simple, easy to use patterns for creating common user interface features.

+In an effort to provide the most simple patterns Atlas provides a set of small components that can be composed into larger, more complex features.
+The most simple components provided by Atlas consist of a trigger and a container, the dropdown serves as a good example:

+&lt;a data-trigger="dropdown" aria-owns="container"&gt;Trigger&lt;/a&gt;
+&lt;div id="container"&gt;Container&lt;/a&gt;